 Begin to stand up (initiate the recovery) as soon as you pull with your arms.
 The simplest way to ensure you are doing this is making sure your hips are moving at all times; do not pause at the bottom of the movement and ‘lock out’ the stroke.

-There are two ways that you can recover your arms in the SkiErg stroke:
+There are two ways that I have seen athletes recover in the SkiErg stroke:

 1) Straight Lines: This is the technique that you would use if you were actually skiing.
-The hands trace straight lines through space (no side-to-side action).
+The hands trace linearly through space (no side-to-side action).
 Therefore, the hands quickly change directions (reverse) at the top and bottom of the stroke.

 Note: If you watch an athlete SkiErg directly from the side, you will notice the handles actually create a small circle at the bottom of the movement.
 During the pull, the handles are slightly closer to the machine than during the recovery.